tojikoumori/GS1-eng-to-PSP/README.md

 _The end result will appear just like a normal game on your XMB.
 It will be running through the FrogGBA emulator, although you won’t see the emulator menu at all — the game will launch straight away._ _note: you might see the emulator menu the first time you launch the game_

+_You need the rebuilder mainly to safely rename the eboot, some settings selected from there currently don't persist._

 ## Creating the EBOOT